-Friday School will be held from 3:25 p.m. - 6:25 p.m. on assigned Fridays.
-ALL STUDENTS MUST ARRIVE PROMPTLY AFTER SCHOOL TO THE ASSIGNED ROOM AND HAVE TRANSPORTATION HOME AT 6:25 pm.
+Friday School will be held from 2:45 PM - 5:45 PM on assigned Fridays.
+All STUDENTS MUST ARRIVE PROMPTLY AFTER SCHOOL TO THE ASSIGNED ROOM AND HAVE TRANSPORTATION HOME AT 5:45 PM.
 Students must bring school work to do.
 Failure to bring school work or an AR book to read will result in an additional assignment to Friday School.
 Students will not be permitted to return to their classrooms to get school work.
 Failure to work on school work will result in an additional assignment to Friday School as well as other consequences.
 Failure to attend Friday School will result in an additional day assigned, as well as possible other consequences.
 Failure to report a 2nd time will result in a mandatory parent meeting.
 Students may bring an after school snack.